-The European Union Sustainability Reporting Standards (ESRS) are an upcoming set of EU compliance and disclosure requirements first previewed by the European Commission and the European Financial Reporting Advisory Group (EFRAG) on May 3, 2022.
+The European Union Sustainability Reporting Standards (ESRS) are set of EU compliance and disclosure requirements adopted on July 31, 2023 by the European Commission, and developed by the European Financial Reporting Advisory Group (EFRAG).
 The ESRS are designed to make corporate sustainability and environmental social governance (ESG) reporting within the EU more accurate, common, consistent, comparable, and standardized, just like financial accounting and reporting.

 The ESRS, a key provision of the EU Corporate Sustainability Reporting Directive (CSRD), will apply to all companies with:

-Any EU company that meets those criteria is required to file an annual report using the final ESRS guidelines, including disclosure of how sustainability influences their business, as well as the company's impact on people and the environment.
+Any EU company that meets those criteria is required to file an annual report using the final ESRS guidelines (either the standard for larger companies or a streamlined set of information for LSMEs), including disclosure of how sustainability influences their business, as well as the company's impact on people and the environment.

 According to ESRS, companies should use the same reporting period in its sustainability reporting as the one(s) used for its financial statements.
 In cases where ESRS required disclosure information is already included in another financial report, that data can be referenced consistent with ESRS 1 Guidance in Chapter 5.1.

-The ESRS is an amendment to the existing EU's Non-Financial Reporting Directive (NFRD), and is planned to go into effect throughout the European Union in 2023.
-It's estimated 50,000+ companies who do business in Europe will need to report and comply with ESRS.
+The ESRS (a reporting framework under the CSRD) is an amendment to the existing EU's Non-Financial Reporting Directive (NFRD), and will to go into effect throughout the European Union in 2024.
+It's estimated 50,000+ companies who do business in Europe will need to report to European regulators using the ESRS standards.